Cralsic123/models/README.md

 # Hi My name is Shuvam Das.
 This is my personal modified form of the tensorflow/models.
-I have modified the box_io to store the bounding box coordinates
+I have modified the box_io.py to store the bounding box coordinates

 # Copy the outer existing box_io.py to the inner directory in the Python/examples